Socialising whilst Depressed

 Noun (plural potatoes)

 Potatoes are one of the most versatile vegetables, as there are several ways of cooking them.
-There is often a direct correlation between the healthiness of the method by which you cook them, and the degree of your own self-loathing.
+There is often a direct correlation between the method by which you cook them, and your level of self-loathing.

 The process of putting yourself in a dark room, drinking lots of fluids, and hoping you’ll grow into a happier person.

 The friend who is happy to come over and Potato will get my not-so-subtle hints when it’s the time for them to leave.
-They will understand that my attention span and ability to articulate simple concepts has deteriorated.
+They will understand that my attention span and ability to communicate has deteriorated.
 They will be happy for me to resort to rudimentary hand gestures and nonsensical sounds when It All Gets Too Much.

 I find an increasing number of people are keen to come and Potato Duet with me, and I am grateful.
 But one of the shitty things about depression is that even if I do want to create beautiful non-contact music with you, one of the following often happens: